freitzzz/insis-acervo-biblioteca-2019-2020/acervo-biblioteca-mb/GestaoAutorizacoesCommand/README.md

-# Gestão Utentes Command Service
+# Gestão Autorizações Command Service

-This project contains the code for the command service of gestão utentes microservice.
+This project contains the code for the command service of gestão autorizações microservice.
 It is implemented in Javascript and is prepared to be interpreted by Node.JS.

 ## Requirements